shafin321/Bank-Transection/README.md

 # Bank-Transection
-# User have bank account
+User have bank account.
-User can deposite and withdraw amount
+can deposite and withdraw amount.
-Check balance
+Check balance.
-User can check transection history in text file
+User can check transection history in text file.